Mathematics and Physics (MMathPhys)

 Quantum Physics of Atoms

 The basic principles of quantum mechanics are applied to a range of problems in atomic physics.
 The intrinsic property of spin is introduced and its relation to the indistinguishability of identical particles in quantum mechanics discussed.
 Perturbation theory and variational methods are described and applied to several problems.
 The hydrogen and helium atoms are analysed and the ideas that come out from this work are used to obtain a good qualitative understanding of the periodic table.
 In this module, you will develop the ideas of quantum theory and apply these to atomic physics.

-The project will provide you with experience of working on an extended project in a research environment in collaboration with a supervisor and partner.
+The project will provide you with experience of working in a research environment.
 You will work, normally in pairs, on an extended project which may be experimental, computational or theoretical (or indeed a combination of these).
 Through discussions with your supervisor you will establish a plan of work which you will frequently review as you progress.
 In general, the project will not be closely prescribed and will contain an investigative element.

-Examples of optional modules/options for current studentsProbability; Programming for Scientists; Geometry; Groups and Rings; Introduction to Systems Biology; Galaxies; Astrophysics; Physics in Medicine; Experimental Particle Physics; Challenges of Climate Change; Hamiltonian Mechanics; Electrodynamics.
+Examples of optional modules/options for current studentsProbability; Programming for Scientists; Geometry; Groups and Rings; Introduction to Systems Biology; Galaxies; Astrophysics; Physics in Medicine; Challenges of Climate Change; Hamiltonian Mechanics; Electrodynamics.

 Graduates from these courses have gone on to work for employers including: Deloitte Digital, Brunei Shell Petroleum, British Red Cross, EDF Energy, Civil Service, and Deutsche Bank.